Different Types of CDL Licenses, Endorsements, and Restrictions

 CDL Class C

-Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, or is transporting material that has been designated as hazardous under 49 U.S.C.
-5103 and is required to be placarded under subpart F of 49 CFR Part 172 or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR Part 73.
+Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers.
+Or, a Class C license may be needeed if the material being transported has been designated as hazardous under 49 U.S.C.
+5103, and is required to be placarded under subpart F of 49 CFR Part 172, or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR Part 73.

 CDL Endorsements List